swiftlang/swift/README.md

 ```

 The script also generates an archive containing debug symbols which
-can be installed over the main archive allowing symbolication of any
+can be installed over the main archive allowing symbolization of any
 compiler crashes.

 ```